Barakkol33/docs/defensive-programming/README.md

 ### Implementation

 - Mechanism:
   - The hardware-supported NX bit (or XD on Intel) marks memory pages as non-executable.
 The OS enforces this mapping via page table permissions.
 - Effect:
   - Stops simple code-injection attacks where shellcode is placed on the stack/heap and then jumped to.
   - Attackers adapt with return-oriented programming (ROP) and other code-reuse techniques, so NX is necessary but not sufficient.
-- How to enable:

-  - Most modern OSes enable DEP/NX by default.
-Binaries can be linked with appropriate flags that make data pages non-executable.

 ## SafeSEH